wcrasta/SWA-Scraper/README.md

 ## Usage

-Scrapes the Southwest website according to the interval you set.
+Scrapes airline websites according to the interval you set.
 For best results when using this program, I recommend setting the interval between 2-3 hours.
 A more frequent interval than that might be excessive.
 When the price goes under a certain amount, you will be notified via text message.

 `--one-way # Optional.
 By default, a round trip is assumed.`

+`--company, -c [company name] # The company to scrape prices from.`

 `--depart, -d [airport code] # The airport to depart from.`